which I think was one of the most brave and elegant experiments

 George Lucas patterned his X-Wings on the early solo fighters, and the Death Star sequence was mapped out by cutting together WWII bomber footage as a guide.
 This immediately went into the SF lexicon, from the first "Battlestar Galactica" to the latest.
-And how about that recent video game, "Gratuitous Space Battles"?
+It continues in Star Wars with ace pilots like Hera Syndulla and Jess Pava.

 "Don't know if I would call myself a fan of the movies I saw when I was a kid," Lee says.
 "I just saw them and something about them stuck with me."
 She refracted these celluloid flashes into strobing semaphores all her own.